 Two weeks ago, each of our hives consisted of 3 drawn out frames, one full of brood, one full of honey, one full of pollen.
 (A drawn frame means the bees have built comb on it.)
 Today, each hive has close to seven drawn out frames, some full of brood or honey, some half-way there.
 We’ve been feeding one hive the whole time (that’s Hive #1 with the honeycomb on top of the frames, and a very sticky hive, too, compared to Hive #2); the other didn’t get a feeder until a week ago.
 We’ve been feeding them a honey-sugar-water mixture, sometimes just a sugar mixture.
 (Nov.
 15/10 update: Don’t use honey unless it’s from your own bees.
 Grocery store honey often contains spores for various Foul Brood diseases which you definitely do not want in your hives.)
 I plan to keep feeding them at least until we’ve added the second brood box, which I think will be in about two weeks at the rate they’re going.
 I won’t be doing much with the hives until then, except to refill the feeders.
 (I do have some plans on going foundationless, but I’ll talk about that later.)
 So far so good.

 AUGUST 06, 2011: It’s excellent having this online record with photos.
 It allows us to easily compare how well this year’s nucs are doing.
 It’s also interesting to see how much we didn’t know at the time.
 For instance, not knowing for sure if we were looking at capped brood, honey or pollen.
 It doesn’t take long to figure that out, but two weeks into our beekeeping, we didn’t know much of anything.
-(Here’s a sample of some of the various comb.)
 A year later, we’re still misting the bees in our nucs with sugar water, but we often give the full hives a few small puffs from the smoker during inspections.
 Otherwise, we end up squishing too many bees.
 I’d rather drive them down into the hive and out of the way with a small amount of smoke than squish them.
 Squished bees release alarm pheromones which can easily agitate the colony more than a few small puffs of smoke.
 I don’t think the smoker was essential for our first summer or beekeeping, but I suppose it doesn’t hurt to have it around.
-The only things we’re doing differently with our nucs this year is feeding them using internal frame feeders instead of Boardman feeders, which attract wasps and other pests, and we’re feeding them pollen patties.
+The only things we’re doing differently with our nucs this year is feeding them using internal frame feeders instead of Boardman feeders, and we’re feeding them pollen patties.